robatwilliams/hills-api/docs/backlog.md

 ### Resource allocation and limits

-- Query size limit (don't allow dumping the entire dataset)
+- Query size limit (don't allow dumping the entire dataset).
+There is [complexity analysis](https://blog.apollographql.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b), although for the current graph a pagination size limit could be enough.
 - Request throttling (API Gateway)
 - Appropriate values for AWS lambda configuration
   - Concurrency limit